pavankjadda/BookStore/README.md

   ```

 # Jenkinsfile
-Following Jenkinsfile (located inside cicd-template.yaml file) contains steps to automate the build and deployment process.
-Please make changes to Jenkins if you want to add/remove steps in future.
+Following Jenkinsfile (this code located inside cicd-template.yaml file) contains steps to automate the build and deployment process.
+Please make changes to Jenkinsfile if you want to add/remove steps in future.
+Next step explains the same process in a manual way.

     def version, mvnCmd = "mvn -s config/cicd-settings-nexus3.xml"